 A combination of preventive & treatment options to improve your quality of life.

 “Lymphedema is often confused with other causes of extremity edema and enlargement.
 Understanding the risk factors and physical examination signs of lymphedema can accurately diagnose patients about 90% of the time.
-Correct diagnosis is imperative so patients can be managed appropriately.” -
+A correct diagnosis is imperative so patients can be managed appropriately.” -

 Greene AK, Goss JA.
 Diagnosis and Staging of Lymphedema.
 Semin Plast Surg.
 2018 Feb;32(1):12-16.